carrotquest/django-clickhouse/docs/configuration.md

 ### CLICKHOUSE_SYNC_STORAGE
 Defaults to: `'django_clickhouse.storages.RedisStorage'`
-An intermediate storage class to use.
+An [intermediate storage](storages.md) class to use.
 Can be a string or class.
-[More info about storages](storages.md).

 ### CLICKHOUSE_REDIS_CONFIG
 Default to: `None`